apache/druid/docs/development/extensions-core/lookups-cached-global.md

 > Lookups are an [experimental](../experimental.md) feature.

-To use this Apache Druid extension, make sure to [include](../extensions.md#loading-extensions) `druid-lookups-cached-global` as an extension.
+To use this Apache Druid extension, [include](../extensions.md#loading-extensions) `druid-lookups-cached-global` in the extensions load list.

 ## Configuration
 > Static configuration is no longer supported.
 Lookups can be configured through